 How much has the private equity industry grown in Colombia?

-- In 2018, the private equity fund (active funds) industry in Colombia had US $5.688 billion in committed capital available and US $10.315 billion in invested capital available .
+- In 2018, the private equity fund (active funds) industry in Colombia had USD 5.688 billion in committed capital and USD 10.315 billion in invested capital available .

-- According to LAVCA and taking into account historical capital commitments, Colombia is the third most important market in Latin America, only behind Mexico and Brazil (LAVCA, 2019).
-In 2019, it was the country with the second highest amount of capital invested in the region with around US $1.275 billion invested (LAVCA, 2020).
+- According to LAVCA and considering historical capital commitments, Colombia is the third most important market in Latin America, only behind Mexico and Brazil (LAVCA, 2019).
+In 2019, it was the country with the second highest amount of capital invested in the region with around USD 1.275 billion invested (LAVCA, 2020).

 How does the financial sector support the growth of businesses and new projects?

 - The financial sector has grown 13.1% (CAGR) over the last five years , with assets that exceeded US $612.3 billion in 2019.

 - In 2019, there were 939,682 companies with at least one formal financial product.
 There has been an upward trend in recent years, which indicates that more companies had access to the formal financial system .

 - In the same year, commercial credit was the product with greatest penetration among Colombian companies, with a 53.7% market share market share.

 How is the entrepreneurship ecosystem in Colombia performing?

 - According to the Global Entrepreneurship Index, Colombia is the third most entrepreneurial country in Latin America, ranking above countries such as Uruguay, Costa Rica, Peru, and Panama.